mklymyshyn/arango-python/docs/source/index.rst

 What's not supported in current version:

   #.
-Ability to making Queries
+Ability to make Queries
   #.
 Cursors

 Getting started